Ludacris: Bill O'Reilly and Pepsi

-On August 27, 2002, political pundit Bill O'Reilly called for all Americans to boycott Pepsi products because they hired Ludacris for promotional purposes and O'Reilly objected to Ludacris' style and attitude.
+On August 27, 2002, political pundit Bill O'Reilly called for all Americans to boycott Pepsi products because they hired Ludacris for promotional purposes and O'Reilly objected to Ludacris's style and attitude.
 The next day, O'Reilly reported that Pepsi had fired Ludacris.
 Six months later, Russell Simmons and his hip hop action summit threatened a boycott of all PepsiCo products on the grounds that Pepsi had subsequently hired Ozzy Osbourne for a commercial even though Osbourne is notable for use of profanity and explicit lyrics.
-Eventually an agreement was reached that resulted in PepsiCo donating $3 million to Ludacris' foundation and other inner city charities.
+Eventually an agreement was reached that resulted in PepsiCo donating $3 million to Ludacris's foundation and other inner city charities.

-This is referenced in the 2003 songs "Hoes in My Room" as well as "Blow It Out" from Chicken n' Beer.
-Three years later, this would be referenced again in the song "Number One Spot".
+This is referred to in the 2003 songs "Hoes in My Room" as well as "Blow It Out" from Chicken n' Beer.
+Three years later, this would be referred to again in the song "Number One Spot".
 During a summer 2003 appearance on MTV's The New Tom Green Show, Ludacris and host Tom Green launched copies of Bill O'Reilly-authored books into a dumpster using a homemade catapult.
 In an interview with RadarOnline.com in 2010, Ludacris stated that he and O'Reilly had made amends after having a conversation at a charity event.

 2008 presidential election

-The song "Politics as Usual" from Ludacris' mixtape The Preview has stirred controversy due to lyrics in the song criticizing Jesse Jackson; "Now Jesse talkin' slick and apologizin' for what?
-If you said it then you meant it" (in reference to Jackson stating that he would "like to cut Obama's nuts off"); John McCain "McCain don't belong in any chair unless he's paralyzed"; President George W. Bush "Yeah I said it, 'cuz Bush is mentally handicapped/Ball up all of his speeches and throw 'em just like candy wraps/'Cuz what you talkin' I hear nothin' even relevant/you the worst of all 43 presidents"; Hillary Clinton "Hillary hated on you, so that bitch is irrelevant", in reference to Hillary's campaign comments against Obama.
+The song "Politics as Usual" from Ludacris's mixtape The Preview has caused controversy due to lyrics in the song criticizing Jesse Jackson; ("Now Jesse talkin' slick and apologizin' for what?
+If you said it then you meant it", in reference to Jackson stating that he would "like to cut Obama's nuts off"), John McCain ("McCain don't belong in any chair unless he's paralyzed"), President George W. Bush ("Yeah I said it, 'cuz Bush is mentally handicapped / Ball up all of his speeches and throw 'em just like candy wraps / 'Cuz what you talkin' I hear nothin' even relevant / you the worst of all 43 presidents"), and Hillary Clinton ("Hillary hated on you, so that bitch is irrelevant", in reference to Hillary's campaign comments against Obama).